Textile Design BDes (Hons)

 You will hone your drawing, research, material understanding, colour, structure and composition skills.
 You will gain advanced technical skills in printed and knitted textile design and will be introduced to smart materials, smart textile processes and digital technologies.
 You will focus on live industry briefs and national and international competitions that may deal with issues around sustainable design and innovation in a range of social and economic contexts.

 - Partnerships, Networks and Connections 1 and 2

-- Alternative Futures elective study option (Research and creative practice, Design and the market, Design and international contexts: Made in China)
+- Alternative Futures elective study option (Research and Creative Practice, Design Enterprise, Communication Futures)

-- Elective modules such as Advertising and Branding, Critical Making, Design for a Living Planet
+- Elective modules such as Critical Making, Print and Printability, Design Ethics

 - Optional one semester of exchange study at an international institution